DITO ABBOTT

 Q: Where do you get your writing ideas?

 A: Adventure, in all its forms.
-I’ve read a lot of articles giving advice about “finding underserved niches”, then “writing to market”, but I just try to write stories that would have blown my mind when I was twelve (hence the airships).
+I’ve read a lot of articles about “finding underserved niches”, then “writing to market”, but I just try to write stories that would have blown my mind when I was twelve (hence the airships).

 Q:Who are your favorite authors?